isabella232/gocd-trial-builder/template/README.md

 ```
 If you return to http://localhost:8153 you will see that the pipeline "deploy" now has three stages.

-Also as the the build_test pipeline has been configured to use this repository as the [material](https://docs.gocd.org/current/configuration/quick_pipeline_setup.html) you will also that the pipelines are now running.
+Also as the build_test pipeline has been configured to use this repository as the [material](https://docs.gocd.org/current/configuration/quick_pipeline_setup.html) you will also that the other pipelines are now running.

 # Next steps